 In fact, a study conducted by the Australian Institute of Health and Welfare and the Healing Foundation, reveals that there are more than 17, 000 surviving Indigenous Australians who were separated from their families.

 The study also reveals that compared to other Indigenous Australians those belonging to the “stolen generations” are there times more probable to have been jailed in the last five years and twice as likely to have suffered violence and had to depend on welfare money.

 However, when there is one thing, there also has to be its opposite, right?
-As I began to notice the underlying themes more and more, I realised these people also seem to carry a behavioural manifestation of “never being home”.
+As I began to notice the underlying themes more and more, I realized these people also seem to carry a behavioral manifestation of “never being home”.

 I have experienced this push and pull within my own life experiences, and I can say that it was traumatic until I turned around and acknowledged it.

 What does it take to get to the root of intergenerational trauma?

 “Transmission” is the main mode of carry-over when it comes to intergenerational trauma.